michaelbjacobson/ruby-ttt/README.md

 I began by dissecting and refactoring the original codebase.
 The very first step of this was tweaking the original script to make it compliant with the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
 Next I trimmed out a lot of redundant code in several methods.
-Finally I extracted several classes from the one existing 'God' class, in adherance with the single responsiblity principle.
+Finally I extracted several classes from the one existing 'God' class, in adherence with the single responsibility principle.

 Then I tackled the specific issues highlighted in the problem brief.
 I decided to begin by ensuring that the computer player would be unbeatable.
 I did some research and decided that using the minimax algorithm would be the optimal